bingeli1212/nitrile-preview/doc/DOC-nitrile-ndf.md

 If the paragraph does not fit one of the descriptions aboove, it is treated as a "body" paragraph, which is normal paragraph.

+# The CAPT blocks

+The CAPT blocks are for setting up a figure with figure number, a longtabu with table number, an equation with equation numbering, a listing with lisiting numbering, and multi-column without any numbering, etc. The style names that can be applied to them are the following:

+- wrap - for expressing if sub-figures are to be wrapped
+- partition - for expressing the maximum subfigure are to be placed inside a single figure row

+Currently by default the figure captions and subtitles are to be shown by a font size that is smaller than normal.
+The exact number of reduced font size is implementation specific.

+Note that the previous styles are only effecting layouts of the CAPT, and they are not to be utilized in anyway by a bundle.
+On the other hand, all style options to be utilized by a bundle are never to be one of those used for layout a CAPT block, including 'fontsize', 'fontfamily', 'fontstyle', 'fontcolor', 'linesize', etc.